skudasov/ethlog/README.md

 # EthLog
-Simple ethereum logs parsing/dumping tool that combines input/output/events/receipt of all txs for range of blocks , also decoding values according to list of contracts ABI provided
+Simple ethereum logs parsing/dumping tool that combines input/output/events/receipt of all txs for range of blocks , also decoding values according to a list of contracts ABI provided

 ##Development
 ```